 PIN for later 📌

-* Molton Brown has kindly gifted me both items.
+* Molton Brown has kindly gifted me featured items.
 This is not a sponsored post.

 My other ADVICE POSTS you might like:

-and let me know what you like to do to brighten someone else’s day.
+and let me know what you like to do to brighten up someone else’s day.